armanbilge/BIOINF702/assignment3.md

 that the accuracy of the prediction improves.
 Given the exten
-Most of the recent advances in protein structure prediction are primarily focused on
+Most of the recent advances in protein structure prediction are primarily focused on improving the energy functions used to score and rank structures.

+The refinement of protein structure predictions is a recent area of notable advances [@Mou+14].

-It is clear that no matter what approach is taken to the protein structure prediction problem there is still substantial room for improvement.
+It is clear that no matter what approach is taken to the protein structure prediction problem there is still substantial progress to be made.
+Although *ab initio* methods are performing better than ever, they still struggle to scale for larger proteins [@Mou+14].

 Furthermore, it is difficult to establish how much of the recent progress in protein structure prediction are truly due to intellectual achievements in